By Tim Lambert

 In 1966-67 Sir Francis Chichester sailed around the world alone in his yacht The Gipsy Moth IV.
 For a long time, it was kept at Greenwich although it has now been removed.

 Greenwich is also famous for the Cutty Sark, a tea clipper launched in 1869.
 (These ships were built to bring tea from China as fast as possible).
-However, the Cutty Sark was badly damaged by fire in 2007.
+However, the Cutty Sark was badly damaged by a fire in 2007.
 Nevertheless, it is hoped the Cutty Sark will be restored.

 Today Greenwich is known for the National Maritime Museum.
 Greenwich is also known for its market where books and antiques are sold.